 Alongside our novel based curriculum, Accelerated Reader is used to ensure our pupils are reading appropriate books that challenge and engage them.
-Our mission at Rowlatts Hill is to ensure that we create a generation of life long readers!
+Our mission at Rowlatts Mead Primary is to ensure that we create a generation of life long readers!

 Outside of our Literacy lessons, we also teach discreet phonics, spelling, handwriting and reading.

 Subject Policies/PlansEnglish policy January 2019 Action Plan 2018-19 Years 1 and 2 spelling lists Years 3 and 4 spelling lists Years 5 and 6 spelling lists Whole School Writing Progression 2018-2019 Whole School Writing Progression 2019-2020 Reading Curriculum Overview 2019-2020 Reading Skills Progression Document Reading Question Type Progression Document